akeneo/pim-api-docs/content/resources.md

 **Product values of a scopable attribute**

-The `release_date` attribute is neither scopable nor localisable, so it can hold several data values, up to one for each channel.
+The `release_date` attribute is neither scopable nor localizable, so it can hold several data values, up to one for each channel.
 ```json
 {
   "release_date": [